-Here are a few tips for safer bleach cleaning:
+Then, here are a few basic tips for how to use bleach to clean:

 - Ensure good ventilation, as bleach fumes can be harmful.
 You also can wear a face mask when cleaning with bleach to reduce the amount of fumes you breathe in.